opensearch-project/project-website/_posts/2026-01-26-introduce-context-management.md

 }
 ```

-## Flexible and Configurable
+## Flexible and configurable

-One of the most powerful aspects of Context Management is its flexibility.
-You can:

-- **Mix and match** different context managers
-- **Adjust parameters** to fit your specific use case
-- **Experiment with thresholds** to find optimal performance
-- **Combine strategies** for comprehensive context optimization
+One of the most powerful aspects of context management is its flexibility.
+You can mix and match different context managers, adjust parameters to fit your specific use case, experiment with thresholds to find optimal performance, and combine strategies for comprehensive context optimization.
 Start with conservative settings and gradually adjust based on your agent's performance and requirements.

-## Getting Started

-Implementing Context Management is straightforward:

-1. **Create a context management name** with your desired managers and rules
-2. **Register your agent** with the context management template
+## Implementing context management

-3. **Execute your agent** and observe intelligent context optimization in action
-4. **Monitor and adjust** configurations based on performance
+To implement context management, first create a context management configuration with your desired managers and rules (as shown in the use cases above).
+Then register your agent with that configuration by referencing the configuration name in your agent registration.
+The following example registers a conversational agent with the customer service optimizer configuration:

 ```json
 POST /_plugins/_ml/agents/_register